Personal Finance

 Saving

 Savings are what you keep after you have taken care of your personal expenses.
-Saving is armed at covering large expenses and emergencies.
+Saving is armed to cover large expenses and emergencies.
 Savings offer opportunity cost since it’s idle money.
 Liquidity can be traded through borrowing.
 It has good returns through interest if you are willing to loan your savings through an intermediary like a bank.

 Banks offer access to money markets by functioning as an intermediary between the saver and the borrower.

 Various institutions offer consumer savings in Kenya.
-This include:
+This includes:

 Do your research on institutions near you and see which has the best returns on their savings account.